List of bicycle-sharing systems: Fort Worth, TX

 On 22 April 2013, Fort Worth Bike Sharing, a 501(c)3 non-profit organization, launched a B-cycle system consisting of 300 bikes and 30 stations serving Downtown, Near Southside, and Cultural District in Fort Worth, Texas.
 Fort Worth B-cycle is included in a program called "B-connected" which allows members of over 15 participating B-cycle cities to use their annual memberships for free in other cities.

 Greenville, NC

 The City of Greenville and nearby Farmville launched the bike share system LimeBike in early 2018.
 It serves citizens as well as students of East Carolina University.

 Harrisburg, PA

 The City of Harrisburg launched the Harrisburg Bike Share in late 2017 with 55 bikes through Zagster.
 93% of the proceeds benefitted a state nonprofit to prevent school dropouts.
 In June 2020 the bike share program was shut down when Zagster ceased operations across the country.

+It was replaced by SusqueCycle, which launched in Fall 2022.